-A recent trip home to visit friends and family in the U.S. only served to affirm the belief of Irish-American couple Tim and Kristina O’Toole that they made the right decision to move their young family to Ireland eight years ago.
+A trip home to visit friends and family in the U.S. only served to affirm the belief of Irish-American couple Tim and Kristina O’Toole that they made the right decision to move their young family to Ireland ten years ago.

 Some people thought the O’Tooles were crazy when they announced they were moving to Ireland in 2011 from Connecticut.